JibeNotJive/happytruncator/README.md

 #### MongoDB

+From a mongo shell: `db.collection.drop()`, where "collection" ~= "tablename"

-Unnecessary, as it defaults storage to /dev/null, and auto-shards across all nodes in the cluster.
+Usually unnecessary, as it defaults storage to /dev/null, and auto-shards across all nodes in the cluster.

 MongoDB is Web Scale.

 #### RavenDB